 Which one between Kotlin and Flutter is the ultimate tool?
 Well, the answer is not as simple as it may seem.

-Kotlin is seeing itself become the #1 programming languages as giants like Google are becoming Kotlin-oriented altogether.
+Kotlin is seeing itself become the #1 programming language as giants like Google are becoming Kotlin-oriented altogether.
 Whereas, Flutter is flourishing in the marketplace as it is created by Google and, therefore, has lots of plans in store for the future.

 Be it Kotlin vs Flutter performance, both of them are really efficient and effective at what they do.